DmitroC/CredentialDatabase/BreachCompilationDatabase/README.md

 ## BreachCompilationDatabase

 Multithreaded script to insert the BreachCompilation credentials into a postgresql database
+- script runtime about 8 days
+- needs disk space for about 569 GB (without index only scan)

 ## Usage
 insert subsequent command to run this script completely in background